-The Graduate Certificate allows students who have completed an undergraduate degree to re-focus or expand their body of knowledge by completing the requirement of one of the undergraduate majors (or equivalent) in the Bachelor of Science not already completed.
-Students will be required to have completed level 2 prerequisites.
+The Graduate Certificate with a specialisation in Geology allows students who have completed an undergraduate degree to re-focus on and expand their geology related body of knowledge by completing the requirements of the Geology major of the Bachelor of Science.
+This specialisation provides a pathway into the Master of Science (Earth Sciences) and the Master of Geoscience.

 Intended learning outcomes